narrowone-rw/Narrowone-mod/README.md

 - After installation, a black Tampermonkey icon will appear in your browser toolbar.

 ### 2. Open the Mod Script on GitHub
-- Go to this repository and open the `.user.js` file of the mod you want.
+- Go to this repository file of the mod you want.
-- Click the **Raw** button at the top right of the file view to see the plain script code.

 ### 3. Copy the Script Code
 - Select all of the script code (Ctrl+A → Ctrl+C / ⌘A → ⌘C).